Lattae30/Mobile-Android-Test/README.md

 # About Project
-Mobile-Android-Test is a project for fulfilling the internship requirement recruitment process.
+Mobile-Android-Test is a project made to fulfill the internship requirement recruitment process.
+This project was built using Kotlin and Retrofit Library.

 ## First Screen